StoneStepsInc/exiv2-nuget/README.md

 ## Package Configuration

+The Exiv2 static libraries from this package will appear within the installation target project after the package is installed.
+The solution may need to be reloaded to make libraries visible.
-The Exiv2 static libraries appropriate for the platform and configuration selected in a Visual Studio solution are explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
-The solution may need to be reloaded to make the library file visible.
-These libraries may be moved into any solution folder after the installation.
+Both, debug and release libraries will be listed in the project, but only the one appropriate for the currently selected configuration will be included in the build.
+These libraries may be moved into solution folders after the installation (e.g.
+`lib/Debug` and `lib/Release`).

-Note that the Exiv2 library path in this package will be selected as `Debug` or `Release` based on whether the active configuration is designated as a development or as a release configuration in the underlying `.vcxproj` file.
+Note that the Exiv2 library path in this package will be selected as `Debug` or `Release` based on whether the selected configuration is designated as a development or as a release configuration via the standard Visual Studio property called `UseDebugLibraries`.

-Specifically, the initial project configurations have a property called `UseDebugLibraries` in the underlying `.vcxproj` file, which reflects whether the configuration is intended for building release or development artifacts.
-Additional configurations copied from these initial ones inherit this property.
-Manually created configurations should have this property defined in the `.vcxproj` file.
+Additional configurations copied from the standard ones will inherit this property.

 Do not install this package if your projects use debug configurations without `UseDebugLibraries`.
 Note that CMake-generated Visual Studio